karthickpalanivel/sandhucricket-players/README.md

 * **Innings Break Summary:** A beautiful summary card pops up automatically when the 1st innings ends.
 * **Match Presentation:** At the end of the game, see the **Top 3 Batsmen** and **Top 2 Bowlers** from both sides.
 * **Visual Timeline:** A scrolling ticker showing exactly what happened on every ball.

+### ❌ Drawbacks
+* **Player Match-type:** Starting match without adding players in Roasters (any team), can't proceed further any actions on Match
+* **In-match addings:** Once you start the match you can't add players in between
+* **Limited Overs:** You can play only upto 20 over match no more than exceed not designed for test and tournament matches

 ---